by Scott Mehl

 © Unofficial Royalty 2021

-Von Fersen was born in Stockholm on September 4, 1755, the elder son of Field Marshal Axel von Fersen (the Elder) and Countess Hedvig Catharina De la Gardie.
+Axel von Fersen was born in Stockholm on September 4, 1755, the elder son of Field Marshal Axel von Fersen (the Elder) and Countess Hedvig Catharina De la Gardie.
 He had three siblings:

 Returning to Sweden the following year, he served in the Swedish military, but continued to visit France and began developing a friendship with the future Queen.
 In 1780, became an aide-de-camp to General Rochambeau during the American Revolutionary War, serving until the war’s end in 1783.
 Upon his return, King Gustav III of Sweden made him Captain of the Guard, hoping to have von Fersen by his side as he traveled throughout Europe to garner support for his plans to invade Denmark.
 The French king also gave von Fersen several honorary military appointments.
-As tensions began to rise in France, the Swedish King appointed von Fersen as his secret envoy to the French King and Queen – subverting the usual diplomatic channels and providing a direct contact between the sovereigns.
+As tensions began to rise in France, the Swedish King appointed von Fersen as his secret envoy to the French King and Queen, subverting the usual diplomatic channels and providing direct contact between the sovereigns.

 His further efforts to protect and save the Queen and her family proved unsuccessful.
 He saw them for the last time in December 1791 but continued a correspondence with the Queen until her execution in October 1793.
 Having returned to Sweden, von Fersen later became one of the closest advisors to the new King Gustav IV Adolf, rising to the position of Earl Marshal, and by 1801, Marshal of the Realm.

-When King Gustav IV Adolf was deposed in 1809, the throne did not pass to his son and heir, but instead to his uncle, King Carl XIII who had no legitimate heirs.
-Von Fersen led the support for the former King’s son, unsuccessfully.
-The new King adopted a Danish prince, Carl August of Schleswig-Holstein-Sonderburg-Augustenburg to be his heir.
+When King Gustav IV Adolf was deposed in 1809, the throne did not pass to his son and heir, but to his uncle, King Carl XIII who had no legitimate heirs. von Fersen led the support for the former King’s son, unsuccessfully.
+The new King adopted a Danish prince Carl August of Schleswig-Holstein-Sonderburg-Augustenburg to be his heir.
 However, the new Crown Prince died suddenly after falling from his horse in May 1810.
 Rumors quickly spread that he had been poisoned by the former King’s supporters – more specifically, at the hands of von Fersen.

 On June 20, 1810, the public funeral was held for the Crown Prince.
 As Marshal of the Realm, von Fersen was one of the leaders of the procession through Stockholm.
-Despite a heavy presence of guards, several people broke free from the crowd in attempts to get to von Fersen, while the guards mostly just looked on with disinterest.
+Despite the heavy presence of guards, several people broke free from the crowd in an attempt to get to von Fersen, while the guards mostly just looked on with disinterest.
 Fleeing the crowds, he tried to find safety in a nearby house but was quickly pursued and overtaken.
 He was dragged back into the street where he was quickly attacked and killed by the angry mob who blamed him for the Crown Prince’s death.

 * * * * * * * * * *